-These caribou are all the Alaskan Barren Ground species, which have the largest body sizes and antler sizes of all caribou species in the world.
-The hunts are fully guided, and because these are two tag areas, success rate is high.
-They offer limited 2x1 raft based hunts.
-On this limited Alaskan adventure, grizzly may also be added on a trophy fee basis.
+These caribou are the Alaskan Barren Ground species, which have the largest body sizes and antler sizes of all caribou species in the world.
+The hunts are fully guided, 3x1, 2x1, or 1x1 depending on your party, and include hunting for one caribou.
+Grizzly may also be added on a trophy fee basis (just purchase the tag up front).
 The area stretches from over 400 miles east to west and 200 miles north to south, so the outfitter can go to wherever the caribou happen to be.
 With the decline of caribou herds in other areas of the arctic, we are pleased to offer these high success trophy hunts to our clients. #287

 Grizzly on trophy fee $8,500

 $15,500 7 day (1x1) grizzly hunt, caribou on $3,000 trophy fee.

 1 - Caribou Only